 Folded into a sandwich, diced and tucked into an omelet, or wrapped around cheese for a party hors d'ouevre, sliced lunch meat is a versatile part of any family refrigerator.
 Most cuts of meat can be frozen for later use, and sliced lunch meat is no exception to this rule, but special care needs to be taken to ensure that frozen sliced lunch meat stays delicious from fridge to freezer and back again.

 Save fresh leftover lunch meat for later by vacuum sealing it, then storing it in the freezer for up to several months.

 Saving it for Later

-When you're at the grocery store and find a deal on family food staples, your freezer can help you extend the life of your purchases as well as your budget.
-Sliced lunch meat can be frozen for up to three months, but it must be vacuum packaged, according to Purdue University, or the flavor can become rancid.
+When you’re at the grocery store and find a deal on family food staples, your freezer can help you extend the life of your purchases as well as your budget.
+Sliced lunch meat still within its "use by" date can be frozen for up to three months, but it must be stored in airtight package or vacuum sealed.
 Air-tight packaging is essential in keeping the meat from developing freezer burn.
 If you find yourself with an abundance of sliced lunch meat from a deli tray, you can freeze the meat after vacuum packaging it yourself.
 Many commercial vacuum sealers are available for purchase and may be a wise investment for large families or those who prefer to buy groceries in bulk.

 Taste the Difference